 The Committee includes:

-Associate Professor of English, Co-Chair of Conceptual Foundations of Science
+Associate Professor of English and Director of Studies, Co-Chair of Conceptual Foundations of Science

 W. Donald Cotter

 Chair of Chemistry; Associate Professor of Chemistry, Co-Chair of Conceptual Foundations of Science

 Donnie Cotter's scientific research focuses on the mechanism of transmetalation.
 Recently, he has turned his scholarly attentions to the study the history of chemistry, focusing on the American chemical community between 1890 and 1920.
 Cotter is the author of numerous scholarly papers and presentations, many of them coauthored by Mount Holyoke students.

 Chair of Environmental Studies; Associate Professor of Environmental Studies

 Timothy Farnham believes in the importance of interdisciplinary study to build a broad understanding of environmental issues and foster creative and practical solutions to real world problems.
 His scholarly interests focus on environmental values and how humans have perceived their place in the natural world throughout history.